Charleville, Queensland: Climate

-Charleville experiences a hot semi-arid climate (Köppen: BSh), with hot summers with variable rainfall and humidity; as well as having mild, dry winters with occasional frost and high high diurnal ranges.
+Charleville experiences a hot semi-arid climate (Köppen: BSh), with hot summers with variable rainfall and humidity; as well as having mild, dry winters with occasional frost and high diurnal ranges.
 Average maxima range from 35.2 C in January to 19.7 C in July.
 Annual precipitation is rather low, averaging 487.3 mm, and peaks in summer due to more abundant showers and thunderstorms.
 Severe flooding events can occur due to tropical cyclones remnants and monsoon troughs; evident by the 399.7 mm falling in February 1896: the highest monthly total recorded.
 Extreme temperatures have ranged from 47.0 C on 27 January 1947 to -5.2 C on 21 July 1951.